Unity-Technologies/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 <!-- TODO NOW Add side by side video for AOE, need to upload video -->
 :::

+Action anticipation can also be used to set the value of a network variable or network transform on the assumption that an action will succeed while waiting for the server to respond.
+This is the first building block of Client Side Prediction mentioned above, with the most simple form simply being to set a value and let the server overwrite it later.
+This is done in Netcode for GameObjects using  [`AnticipatedNetworkVariable`](../basics/networkvariable.md#AnticipatedNetworkVariable) and   [`AnticipatedNetworkTransform`](../components/networktransform.md#AnticipatedNetworkTransform).

 ### Server Side Rewind (also called Lag Compensation)

 Server rewind is a security check on a client driven feature to make sure we stay server authoritative.
 A common usecase is snipers.